 Komodo dragons have a natural predator mouth with shark-like teeth and strong venom.
 Studies say that a Komodo’s venom can kill an adult human within hours.
 Apart from that, the Komodo dragon’s bite itself can leave deep wounds that can cause excruciating pain.

-Because of the recorded fatalities, the Komodo dragon has been a fearsome reptile in Indonesia, inducing terror to its natives.
-Yet, experts claim that Komodo’s attacks are still rare.
+Because of the recorded fatalities, the Komodo dragon has been a fearsome reptile in Indonesia, inducing terror in its natives.
+Yet, experts claim that Komodo attacks are still rare.
 For decades, scientists believed in the myth that Komodo dragons were not venomous and instead killed with their saliva filled with bacteria.
 However, in 2009, Bryan Fry and his colleagues proved that Komodo dragons possess venom glands loaded with toxins and therefore use the venom to kill their victims.
 The Komodo dragon’s venom glands are located between their teeth and are designed to “exaggerate the blood loss and shock-inducing mechanical damage caused by the bite.”

 Komodo Dragon Human Attacks

 Although rare, Komodo attacks on humans have been reported.
 Unlike most lizard species, Komodo dragons are aggressive and may track even when unprovoked.
 Some Komodo dragon attacks have left villagers with deep bite wounds and some others dead.
 Both in captivity and the wild, the Komodo National Park has gathered 24 reported attacks from 1974 to 2012.
-Unfortunately, five of these attacks are fatal.
+Unfortunately, five of these attacks were fatal.

 The fatal attacks include the death of an 8-year-old boy on Komodo Island in 2007 after being attacked by the giant lizard.
 The boy succumbed to his injuries and massive bleeding.
-In 2009, on the other hand, a 31-year-old man gathering sugar apples in Komodo Island fell from a tree.
+In 2009, on the other hand, a 31-year-old man gathering sugar apples on Komodo Island fell from a tree.
 He fell on two Komodo dragons, which ravaged him.
 The victim was reported to have bites on his hands, legs, neck, and all over his body.
 The man died shortly after the attack.
 Some other reports of Komodo attacks have left individuals gravely injured.

 Are Komodo Dragons Poisonous?